turnkeylinux-apps/tkldev/docs/advanced/optimized-builds.rst

 that if there isn't already a Core ISO and matching hash file in /mnt/isos buildtasks will download it from the TurnKey mirror.

-Note: As of v14.2, you need to explictly use the full appliance-version name.
+Note: As of v14.2, you need to explicitly use the full appliance-version name.
 That is in the form:

     APPLIANCE_NAME-VERSION-DEBIAN_CODENAME-ARCH